 \rem We can iterate the proposition to conclude that, if $K$ is a compact $k$-dimensional subset of $\R^n$, we can find a (full-measure) set of orthogonal projections $\tilde\pi:\R^{n}\To \R^m$, as soon as $n>m = 2k + 1$, that are homeomorphisms when restricted to $K$.

 \rem Since $A$ has full measure, it is dense.
 Thus, given any projection, it is possible to find a `good' projection as close as we want. \\

-The core of the proof in the theorem of Menger and N\`obeling is the construction of embeddings that are close to be injective.
+The core of the proof in the theorem of Menger and N\`obeling is the construction of embeddings that are close to being injective.
 One uses the analytic geometry of $\R^N$ discussed earlier.
 We present now the relative version for the Lipschitz case.

-{\lem If $(X,d)$ is a compact metric space of topological dimension $m$, then there exists a Lipschitz map arbitrary close to be injective with range into the Euclidean space of dimension $N :=2m+1$, i.e., for any fixed $\eps>0$ there exist $g\in {\rm Lip}(X; \R^N)$ such that }
+{\lem If $(X,d)$ is a compact metric space of topological dimension $m$, then, for all $N\geq 2m+1$, there exists a Lipschitz map arbitrarily close to being injective with range into the Euclidean space of dimension $N$, i.e., for any fixed $\eps>0$ there exists $g\in {\rm Lip}(X; \R^N)$ such that }

 \proof By the definition of topological dimension, we have that we can cover $X$ by finitely many open sets $\{U_1, \ldots, U_n\}$ such that \begin{enumerate} \item $\diam U_j <\eps$ in $X$, \item $\{U_1, \ldots, U_n\}$ has order $\leq m + 1$. \end{enumerate} The second requirement means that no point of $X$ lies in more than $m+1$ elements of the cover.